faimin/ZDOpenSourceDemo/ZDOpenSourceSwiftDemo/Pods/Target Support Files/Pods-ZDOpenSourceSwiftDemo/Pods-ZDOpenSourceSwiftDemo-acknowledgements.markdown

 ## Texture

 The Texture project was created by Pinterest as a continuation, under a different name and license, of the AsyncDisplayKit codebase originally developed by Facebook.
-AsyncDisplayKit was originally released by Facebook under a BSD license and additional patent grant.
-Those BSD and patent licenses govern use of code in Texture contributed prior to 4/13/2017 (the original AsyncDisplayKit code), and copies of the licenses are included in the /ASDK-Licenses directory of this source tree for reference.

-All code contributed to Texture after 4/13/2017 is released by Pinterest under the Apache License, Version 2.0.
+All code in Texture is covered by the Apache License, Version 2.0.

 Apache License
                            Version 2.0, January 2004